coryhouse/react-rendering-service/README.md

 Imagine you're currently working in a server-side technology like ASP.NET, Ruby, Python, Java, whatever.
 You'd like to use React, but you need to render [isomorphically](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/).
 This is a simple web service that accepts GET requests for the following:

 1. Path to the component you'd like to render
-2. Props for the said component (as URL encoded JSON)
+2. Props for the component (as URL encoded JSON)

 It then returns the resulting HTML.
 This means you can begin using React with any server-side tech.